 9. Target shooting

 For boys who like shooting things, look no further than this clever paper plate adaptation.
-Simply write numbers on each plate, prop up with a simple safety pin manoeuvre and start playing.
+Simply write numbers on each plate, prop up with a simple paper clip manoeuvre and grab the Nerf guns.
 Highest score wins!
 Tutorial and rules of play here.